-The textile club grew organically from the initial class on Textile Design & History, providing a sense of community and a space where we get together, once a week for one hour to share experiences in textile making.
-We will regularly meet artists, collectors, and experts who will speak on various historical textiles and cultural experiences.
+The textile club provides a sense of community and an informal space where we get together once a month for one hour to share experiences and talk about our favorite topic - textiles!
+We invite artists, collectors, and experts to talk to us on a regular basis.

 Next event: Tuesday December 14, 6-7pm, Frank Lloyd Wright's contribution to Modernism.
 Details coming soon.

 Cost: $15/per session ( meetings are usually 1 hour, but can spill over and continue for 15 to 30 minutes)

 Payable per session or month.
 Missed sessions are redeemable.

 Please make a payment for as many sessions you like.
 I shall send you a zoom link upon payment.